Ghiyathat/heart-disease-prediction/README.md

 ### **1. Project Overview**

-This project focuses on building a predictive framework to identify individuals at high risk of heart disease using the **2020 CDC Behavioral Risk Factor Surveillance System (BRFSS)** dataset.
+This project focuses on building a predictive framework to identify individuals at high risk of heart disease using the **2020 CDC Behavioral Risk Factor Surveillance System (BRFSS)** dataset from Kaggle.
 With cardiovascular diseases being a leading cause of mortality globally, the goal was to leverage machine learning to move beyond traditional clinical observation and toward data-driven early detection.

 Using a dataset of over **300,000 survey respondents**, I explored the relationship between 18 health indicators—ranging from lifestyle choices like smoking and alcohol consumption to clinical markers like BMI and pre-existing conditions like diabetes.